 I work on the arts and their relation to cognition.
 I have written on film, fiction, photography and painting.
-I have more recently taken an interest in the aesthetics of the Old Stone Age.
+I have recently taken an interest in the aesthetics of the Old Stone Age.
+My book Imagining and Knowing: the Cognitive Power of Fiction, appeared with Oxford University Press in 2020.

 My current big project is a book, Signs of Agency, under contract with Oxford University Press.
 Here is a brief account of the idea: